-Jessica is the Managing Editor of Eco-Business, an award-winning journalist, TV presenter and a social entrepreneur.
+Jessica is the Managing Editor of Eco-Business, an award-winning journalist, TV presenter, director, producer and a social entrepreneur.

 She studied at the University of Warwick and University of London's Goldsmiths College, and has written for London-based publications such as The Independent, The Times and The Ecologist.

-Jessica won a global journalism award at the Earth Journalism Awards, which was held in Copenhagen in December 2009 by Internews and the World Bank.
-In March 2010, she was named Young Journalist of the Year by Singapore Press Holdings.
-In February 2011, her stories on sustainability won her the first Asean Green Technology Journalism Award by Siemens.
+She is the winner of many journalism awards, including the Earth Journalism Awards at the UN climate change meeting in Copenhagen in 2009, Young Journalist of the Year by Singapore Press Holdings in 2010, and the Asean Green Technology Journalism Award in 2011.
 She also has a merit award for the environmental leadership category from the Ten Outstanding Young Persons awards by JCI Singapore.

 She founded Eco-Business in 2009 with a vision to provide a platform for the region to discuss and advance sustainability issues.
 Under her leadership, Eco-Business beat other media giants to clinch the Lee Foundation Excellence in Environmental Reporting by a Media Organisation Merit Award at the Asian Environmental Journalism Awards (AEJA) 2013.
 In 2015, Jessica was given the AEJA's Sustained Environmental Reporting by a Journalist Award for her efforts in contributing to environmental journalism over the last decade.

 She is the published author of 'Forging a Greener Tomorrow: Singapore's journey from slum to eco-city', which was commissioned by Singapore's Ministry of Environment and Water Resources.
-She was also formerly a member of the editorial committee for Collectively.org, a platform devoted to stories for Millenials that inspire change, and is also an associate member of the Singapore Institute of Directors.
+She was formerly a member of the editorial committee for Collectively.org, a platform devoted to stories for Millenials that inspire change, and is also an associate member of the Singapore Institute of Directors.